asvd/jailed/README.md

 *In Node.js the
  [send()](http://nodejs.org/api/child_process.html#child_process_child_send_message_sendhandle)
- methd of a child process object is used for transfering messages, which serializes an object into a JSON-string.
+ method of a child process object is used for transfering messages, which serializes an object into a JSON-string.
 In a web-browser environment, the [postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Window.postMessage)